-Students must maintain neat and clean appearance befitting students attending a professional school.
-While casual attire is acceptable during didactic training, professional attire may be required for certain situations.
+Students must maintain neat and clean appearance befitting students attending a professional school whether attending in-person or in a virtual setting.
+While business casual attire is acceptable during didactic training, professional attire may be required for certain situations.
+All tops should be appropriate and either business fit, relaxed, or loose while covering the top appropriately.
+No spaghetti straps unless they are under a shirt.
 Special clothing may be required for specific courses.
 Hair should be neatly groomed, and students must be conscious of personal hygiene.
 Fragrances (perfume/cologne or aftershave) should not be worn.
 Nails should be short and clean.
 Clothing having caricatures, messages, symbols, etc. that can be construed based on societal norms to be vulgar, offensive, or contribute to the creation of a hostile learning environment is considered to be unacceptable attire.
 Such attire demonstrates inappropriate professional judgment that is subject to review and action by the Program.